High-class French food in a subterranean space on Bligh Street, where the steak is the stuff of legend.

 Then there's the huge selection of beverages; you could take the hefty leather-bound wine menu to an airport lounge and still miss your plane.
 The selection is largely French and can be ordered by the glass, half bottle, bottle and magnum.
 Cocktails come classic — think martinis, negronis and whiskey sours — but you'll want to try the Bellini which has the added benefit of citrus sorbet.

 While Hubert is drenched in lavish luxury, it knows how to have a little fun.
-Head down every day between 5-6pm, and you can treat yourself to the restaurant's famous cheeseburger for just $13, and keep an eye out for its Mangums and Movies sessions where diners are treated to a French feast and a screening of a classic film in the venue's in-house theatre.
+Head down every day between 5-6pm, and you can treat yourself to the restaurant's famous cheeseburger for cheap, and keep an eye out for its Mangums and Movies sessions where diners are treated to a French feast and a screening of a classic film in the venue's in-house theatre.

 Images: Bodhi Liggett.

 Book unique getaways and adventures dreamed up by our editors